Compartir

 7. Three Forks Recreation Site

-Three Forks is one of the most remote campsites, located on the far-east side of the state on BLM land.
+Three Forks is one of the most remote campsites on the state’s far-east side on BLM land.
 The site is named Three Forks for the three rivers – the Owyhee, the North Fork Owyhee, and the Middle Fork Owyhee – that converge in the area.
 The site has five designated campsites, a boat launch, vehicle parking, and vault restrooms.

 Be on the lookout for the remains of a historic military road that can still be seen today, zig-zagging up the canyon’s west face.
 There are also old wagon and ranching roads that allow for hiking and walking in the area.